Skip to content

 If you like trekking, you’ll have many options in northern Slovenia.
 Some trails are easy, while some are more challenging.
 I visited the Vintgar Gorge and the Mostnice Gorge.

-Discovered in 1891 by cartographer and photographer Benedikt Lergetporer, the Vintgar Gorge is 1,6 Km long and is becoming increasingly popular.
+Discovered in 1891 by cartographer and photographer Benedikt Lergetporer, the Vintgar Gorge is 1,6 Km long and increasingly popular.
 The fresh air is perfect on hot summer days.
-To get to the gorge, you have to pay an entrance fee, but it’s definitely worth it.
+To get to the gorge, you have to pay an entrance fee, but it’s worth it.

 If you have time, the following day, you can visit the Mostnica Gorge, a trail immersed in the forest along a small river.
 After hiking for about two hours, you’ll end up in a low plain dotted with typical mountain cottages.
 Trekking is a bit more difficult than Vintgar Gorge.